Child murder: United States

 In 2008, there were 1,494 pedicides in the United States.
-Of those killed, 1,035 were male and 452 were female.
+Among the victims, 1,035 were male and 452 were female.

 About half of the states that maintain the death penalty have included pedicide to their list of aggravating factors that may make a murder punishable by death.
 The victim's age under which the crime is a capital crime varies between states.
 The ages are set between 10 and 17, with 12 being the most common age.

 Child manslaughter can result in an aggravated charge in some jurisdictions such as in the State of Florida.

 United Kingdom

 Any murder in the United Kingdom carries a mandatory life sentence.
 In England and Wales, pedicides involving sexual or sadistic conduct or abduction of the victim can result in a whole life order (i.e. life imprisonment without the possibility of parole) being imposed where the offender is at least 21 years of age.
 Sentencing guidelines state that where the offender is under 21, the starting point is a minimum term of 30 years.